 BA in STUDIO ART / PAINTING

 The Bachelor of Arts degree with an emphasis in painting requires twelve credit hours of painting coursework as well as a three credit-hour professional development capstone course.
-A faculty-supervised summary critique is required of each student graduating with an emphasis in ceramics before completion of the degree.
-You can find complete BA degree information here.
+A faculty-supervised summary critique is required of each student graduating with an emphasis in painting before completion of the degree.

 BFA in STUDIO ART / PAINTING